cyverse-archive/DE/README.md

     ansible-playbook -i inventories/dev/local.cfg systems.yaml

-## Generating configs locally.

-   ansible-playbook -i inventories/dev/de-2.cfg -K --extra-vars "configulon_ref=dev deployment=de-2" prepare-configs.yaml

-The -K will force a prompt for your sudo password.
-The 'configulon_ref' extra var tells which branch of configulon to load from.
-The 'deployment' extra var tells which deployment to generate configs for.
-The files will be placed in a local directory that is used by the rest of the playbooks.

-__NOTE__: Do not pipeline or parallelize deployments to multiple environments.
-You will accidentally load the incorrect configs into an environment.

 ## Updating the entire backend

     ansible-playbook -i inventories/dev/de-2.cfg -K deploy-backend.yaml

 The playbook will:
-* Load configuration files
 * Deploy database changes
 * Update services
 * Update the condor nodes